Adventure Around the Corner

 Located along the Northumberland Strait (part of Caribou Provincial Park) is an ideal location to spot many species of wildlife which are found in the sanctuary there.
 Hikers and nature enthusiasts are welcome to explore the Island and enjoy the solitude of the park.
 A lucky visitor may catch a glimpse of eagles, geese, ducks, osprey and possibly a fox or two.
 Phone: 902-485-6134

 Waterside Beach Provincial Park

 Pictou Island is located 6 km off the coast along the Northumberland Straight.
-It is accessed only by a foot ferry.
+It is accessed only by a walk-on ferry.
 Visitors to Pictou Island can enjoy pristine sandy beaches, and the day park at the east end of the island.
-Most of Pictou Island is private land and there is no camping allowed.
+Most of Pictou Island is private land.
+Camping is allowed at designated camp sites; check the following website for camping www.pictouislandwoodentents.com.
 Plan a day trip to the island, and spend your time enjoying the outdoors by foot, hiking, picnicking, birdwatching or swimming.